devwithsmile/gin-ecommerce/README.md

 # ShopSphere Backend (Go + Gin + Elasticsearch)

 Backend for **ShopSphere**, a modern e‑commerce platform designed around fast search and scalable architecture.
-The backend is written in Go using the Gin framework and is intended to use Elasticsearch as the primary data store (currently starting with in‑memory storage for the customer/auth slice).[file:77][web:48]
+The backend is written in Go using the Gin framework and is intended to use Elasticsearch as the primary data store (currently starting with in‑memory storage for the customer/auth slice).

 ---